rism-digital/verovio-reference-book/_book/07-contributing/02-workflow.md

 ### Adding examples to the test-suite

-When adding examples to the test-suite, you should keep in mind the following points:
+When adding examples to the test suite, you should keep in mind the following points:
 * The example should be as minimal as possible, ideally one or two measures and without un-related MEI / notation features
 * The example has to be valid MEI (4.0 or 5.0-dev)
 * The header should follow the test-suite style